Azure/azure-kusto-spark/docs/AuthenticationMethods.md

   .option(KustoOptions.KUSTO_AAD_AUTHORITY_ID, "AAD Authority Id") // "microsoft.com"
   .save()
 ```
-## KeyVault
+## Key Vault

-Kusto spark connector allows authentication through keyVault.
-The keyVault must contain the
+Kusto Spark connector allows authentication using Azure Key Vault.
+The  Key Vault must contain the
-write/read mandatory parameters if not given in the options.
-If an option is passed in both,
-the option passed in the command will be taken.
+mandatory read/write authentication parameters.
+If a parameter appears in both the Key Vault and passed directly as an option, the direct option will take precedence.
+Although a combination of Key Vault and direct options is supported, for clarity, it is advised to use
+either key vault or direct options for passing authentication parameters but not both.

-The connector will look for the following secret names:
+**The connector will look for the following secret names:**

-###Write
+### Kusto Cluster Authentication
  * **kustoAppId**
  AAD application (client) identifier.